JefiPIC: A 3-D Full Electromagnetic Particle-in-Cell Simulator Based on Jefimenko's Equations on GPU: Algorithm and Implementation

 \subsection{Jefimenko's equations}

 In JefiPIC, the aim is to compute the EM fields over the entire computational region by the Jefimenko's equations with sources $\mathbf{J}$ and $\rho$,

 where $(\mathbf{r},t)$ represents the space-time point in the computational region, while $\mathbf{r}=(x,y,z)$ and $\mathbf{r}^{\prime}=(x^{\prime},y^{\prime},z^{\prime})$ separately refer to the displacements of the EM fields and sources.
 For numerical computation, we divide the computational region into the same structured cuboid grids.
 All the EM quantities $\mathbf{J}$, $\rho$, $\mathbf{E}$ and $\mathbf{B}$ are defined at the center of the grids.
-To perform integrations numerically, Eqs. (\ref{eq:E_Jefi}) to (\textbf{11}) are discretized as,
+To perform integrations numerically, Eqs. (\ref{eq:E_Jefi}) to (\ref{eq:retard_time}) are discretized as,

-where the subscripts $I$, $J$, and $K$ of displacement denote the grid index of the unknown EM fields, while the subscripts $i$, $j$, and $k$ of displacement denote the grid index of the source.
+where the subscripts $I$, $J$, and $K$ in capital letter of displacement denote the grid index of the unknown EM fields, while the subscripts $i$, $j$, and $k$ in lowercase letter of displacement denote the grid index of the source.
 The superscript n of time refers to the n-th time step, and $\mathrm{d}x^{\prime}$, $\mathrm{d}y^{\prime}$, and $\mathrm{d}z^{\prime}$ represent the size of a grid.